The promontory of the Argentario in Tuscany

 Exactly on the opposite side from Porto Ercole, we find the capital of the municipality of Monte Argentario, Porto Santo Stefano.
 From here ferries leave for the island of Giglio and that of Giannutri.
 The most important monument is the Spanish Fortress, built between the end of the 16th and the beginning of the 17th when Porto Santo Stefano became part of the State of the Presidi.
 For lovers of the genre, I also point out the existence of the acquario mediterraneo della Costa d’Argento (an aquarium).

-Sea lovers who decide to spend their holidays at Argentario are spoiled for choice.
-Here we find both the sand and the rock; long stretches of coast where free beaches alternate with equipped establishments, but also small sheltered coves sometimes reachable only by boat or by inaccessible paths.
-Among the beaches, the Feniglia, the Giannella and the Spiaggia Lunga are particularly famous.
-Among the numerous coves that open along the Argentario coast, Cala Grande, Cala Piccola and Cala del Gesso are certainly worth mentioning.
+Sea lovers who decide to spend their holidays on the Argentario are spoiled for choice.
+Here we find both the sand and the rock; very long stretches of coast where free beaches alternate with equipped establishments, but also small sheltered coves sometimes reachable only by boat or by means of inaccessible paths.
+Along the coasts of the Argentario there are many famous beaches, let’s see together which are the most beautiful starting from the tomboli di Orbetello.

 Ansedonia is a renowned holiday resort located on the coast just in front of the Argentario.
-The main attractions of Ansedonia are its large sandy beaches and the remains of the ancient Roman city of Cosa with its Archaeological Museum.
+The main attractions of Ansedonia are its large sandy beaches and the remains of the ancient Roman city of Cosa with its Archaeological Museum that I recommend you visit.
+In Ansedonia there are also some coastal towers and a couple of interesting Roman engineering works: the Tagliata Etrusca and the Spacco della Regina.

 The Tarot Garden is one of the most popular tourist destinations in the area.
 Born from the imagination of the French artist Niki de Saint Phalle, the garden hosts a series of sculptural works, inspired by the art of Gaudì, which represent the major arcana of the tarot.
 A fantastic place, a place of peace and serenity full of symbols and meanings.